AckeeCZ/anko-constraint-layout/README.md

 }
 ```
 You have to define at least 2 elements of the chain.
 When either `chain spread` or
-`chain spread inside` is used, you can also define pass weights parameter to mimic
+`chain spread inside` is used, you can also pass weights parameter to mimic functionality
-functionality of `LinearLayout` and it's weights.
+of `LinearLayout` and it's weights.
 To make weights work, you also have to set the
 view's height or width to `match_constraints` (0dp).

 For more information about chains, have a look at [this great article](https://medium.com/@nomanr/constraintlayout-chains-4f3b58ea15bb) by Noman Rafique.